 Like other Law colleges, law students also have a life-changing and memorable five-year journey during their college time.
 It is not only about the studies, but also several other things and extracurricular activities.
 These activities somehow help the students to enhance their oratory skills, analytical skills and develop leadership qualities.

 Moreover, to become a top-class lawyer, only academic records don’t matter.
 Extracurricular activities also play a big role in shaping up the career of the students.
-If you are doing CLAT preparation, or just want to know about such activities, then this article is for you.
+If you are doing online CLAT coaching, or just want to know about such activities, then this article is for you.
 Here, we have talked about some of the well-known extracurricular activities in law schools.

 The law profession is mostly about arguments and debates with the lawyer in opposition.
 This quality and skill come with consistent practice that starts right from law school.
 Another benefit of debating is that it improves public speaking skills and develops communication skills.